The centre will act as a “one-stop shop” to bridge the gap between research and practice.

-Anne Torreggiani, Chief Executive Officer of the Audience Agency, will be the centre’s Co-Director, working on sector engagement and continuing professional development.
+Co-Director Anne Torreggiani will be working on sector engagement and continuing professional development.
 Academics from the universities of Hull, York, Sheffield, and from Queen Margaret University in Edinburgh will work as Associate Directors, helping develop the centre’s key themes.

 The CCV will be based at Leeds’ School of Performance and Cultural Industries and supported closely by the university’s Cultural Institute.